Top Strong and Leading Brand Names

 Verizon Logo

-Verizon, which emerged from the merger of GTE and Bell Atlantic, didn’t limit itself to a combination of its former names.
+Verizon, which emerged from the merger of GTE and Bell Atlantic, didn’t limit itself to combining its former names.
 Instead, the company chose a name that would reflect its core principles and the direction of the telecommunications sector.

-The name “Verizon” successfully combines the Latin word “veritas,” meaning truth, and the concept of “horizon.”
+The name “Verizon” successfully combines the Latin word “veritas,” meaning “truth,” with the concept of “horizon.”
 This combination emphasizes the company’s commitment to transparency, reliability, and honesty.
 The name not only serves as an identifier but also tells a story.
-It paints an image of a brand that strives to deliver true service and always looks to the future.
-It subtly hints at a business that values trust and strives to break barriers, paving the way to uncharted territories in telecommunications.
+It portrays a brand that strives to deliver genuine service and consistently looks ahead.
+It subtly hints at a business that values trust and strives to break down barriers, paving the way for uncharted territory in telecommunications.